pollfish/docs/unity.md

 Please set minimum version of your project accordingly.

+> **Note:** There is an open issue with Unity 5.6 which affects Pollfish.
+We are working around the clock to find a solution.
+Please use Unity >5.6 until this is resolved.
 > **Note:** Pollfish does not work on Editor, so please do try only on mobile devices

 <br/><br/>